NazariyDA/Elvion-Store-Analysis/README.md

 # Elvion Store Analysis (Sales and Profit Analysis)
 The sales and profit dashboard is designed to provide a clear understanding of business performance.
+It contains data on orders, customers, products, sales, profit, regions, and time periods (2021–2024).
+The main objectives of this dashboard are:

 ## 🛠 The dashboard includes the following key features:
 * Key metrics showing total sales and total profit - зверху